nearit/Android-UI-Bindings/README.md

 </selector>
 ```

-Image resources can't be overridden.
-For example, if you wish to replace the header image of the permissions request dialog, you must provide your own image and pass it to the following method of the builder:
+Additionaly, if you wish to replace the header image of the permissions request dialog, you must provide your own image and pass its id to the following method of the builder:

 ```java
  startActivityForResult(